-If you have an overdue fine, you may have your driver's licence suspended or be refused vehicle registration.
-For more information see fines enforcement restrictions.
+If you have an overdue fine your driver's licence may be suspended or you may be refused vehicle registration.

 You could be disqualified from driving if you:

 When returning from disqualification you may have probationary conditions added to your licence.

 Drivers who commit a serious drink-driving offence must have an alcohol interlock (breath-testing) device fitted to their vehicle for a period of time at the end of their licence disqualification.

 Any driver aged 25 years or under whose learner's permit or provisional licence has been disqualified is required to participate in the ur choice program.